b00rg/WaltonProgramming/Task_Brief.md

         * Implement the main game loop where players take turns making moves.
         * Inside the while loop, print the current player's turn and display the board using the print_board method.
         * Prompt the player to enter the starting and ending positions for their move.
-        * Convert the input positions to coordinates (startx, starty, endx, endy) suitable for the move_piece method.
+        * Convert the input positions to coordinates (`startx, starty, endx, endy`) suitable for the move_piece method.
     * Switching Players:
         * After a move is made, switch the current player to the other player.
-        * You can achieve this by updating the player variable to the value of 3 - player, which effectively toggles between player 1 and player 2.